vincps2000-ux/MechTemp.Mikro/PROJECT_AI_README.txt

 - The user can add parts, but only if the current layer allows it (e.g., only one frame at the root).
 - The "Add New Part" option is only shown when allowed by the template rules.
 - The navigation UI allows moving up and down the part hierarchy.
+ - Scale rules: a child part's Scale must be the same or smaller than its parent's Scale.
+Frames have Scale predefined in `Parts.txt` and will not prompt for Scale.

 ## Extensibility
 - The part system is data-driven; new parts or types can be added by editing `Parts.txt`.